In Philadelphia, Black Doctors Bring Coronavirus Tests To Street Corners And Churches

 "So to be truthful, when, like, new diseases drop?
 I'm a little weird about the mainstream testing me, or sticking anything in me."

 Back in April, Thomas tested positive for the coronavirus but recovered quickly.
-He returned recently to be tested again by Sanford's group, even though the testing site that day was in a church parking lot in Darby PA, a solid 30-minute drive from where he lives.
+He returned recently to be tested again by Stanford's group, even though the testing site that day was in a church parking lot in Darby, Pa., a solid 30-minute drive from where he lives.

-Thomas says the second test was just for safety, because he lives with his elderly grandfather, and doesn't want to risk infecting him.
+Thomas says the second test was just for safety, because he lives with his elderly grandfather and doesn't want to risk infecting him.
 He also brought along his brother, McKenzie Johnson.
-Johnson lives in neighboring Delaware, but says it was hard to get tested there without an appointment, and without health insurance.
+Johnson lives in neighboring Delaware but says it was hard to get tested there without an appointment, and without health insurance.
 It was his first time being swabbed.

 "It's not as bad as I thought it was gonna be," he joked afterward.
-"You cry a li'l bit — they search in your soul a little bit — but naw, it's fine."
+"You cry a little bit — they search in your soul a little bit — but naw, it's fine."

 Each time it offers tests, the consortium sets up what amounts to a mini outdoor hospital, complete with office supplies, printers and shredders.
 When they do antibody tests, they need to power their centrifuges.
 Those costs, plus the lab processing fee of $225 per test and compensation for 15-30 staff members, amounts to roughly $25,000 per day, by Stanford's estimate.